 Dr. Reyes-Foster is a sociocultural anthropologist.
 Her current research projects focus on vaginal birth after c-section and peer milk sharing in Central Florida.
 Both projects are in the data collection phase.
 Dr. Reyes-Foster’s previous research focused on mental health care services and suicide prevention in Yucatan, Mexico.
 Her field experience includes working with Yucatec Maya people in rural and urban settings as well as traditional and institutional ethnography.
-She advices MA and undergraduate students in various research subjects and locations, including Mexico.
+She advises PhD, MA and undergraduate students in various research subjects and locations, including Mexico.

 Working with Dr. Reyes-Foster: